angelinahli/meet-me-2/README.md

 * make search bar width expand to fill page
 * update the sign up page validation text
 * (Eventually) update the front page to make it look nicer
-* (Eventually) update the spaces between input fields in the login form to make everything look more standardized
+* Rethink the user page - what needs to be on there?

 ### somewhere in between?
 * Create a search feature to search for users by username, first name, last name, email